Providing you with the data necessary to understand and improve how students navigate religious and worldview diversity

 Administered at more than 50 diverse colleges and universities to date, the CRSCS can help your campus answer such questions as:

-If these questions resonate with existing or emerging priorities and concerns on your campus, we invite you to participate in the Spring 2015 administration of the CRSCS.
+If these questions resonate with existing or emerging priorities and concerns on your campus, contact us for more information about future administrations of the CRSCS.